 With Hill not really coming on until midway through the season and Maclin injured, Chris Conley actually led this team in snaps by a wide receiver with 818.
 The 2015 3rd round pick struggled mightily in his first season as a starter, posting just a 44/530/0 slash line and finishing the season 98th out of 115 eligible wide receivers on Pro Football Focus.
 Only going into his age 25 season, Conley could be better in his 3rd season in the league, but it’s possible he never develops into a useful player.
 He’s not consistent enough to be the true downfield threat this team needs.

 Albert Wilson will be the 3rd receiver, but he too struggled mightily last season, finishing 102th out of 115 eligible wide receivers on 466 snaps and posting just a 31/279/2 slash line.
 He averaged just 9.00 yards per catch and 5.47 yards per target.
 Wilson flashed on 223 snaps as an undrafted rookie in 2014, but has been overmatched in larger roles over the past 2 seasons.
 It’s possible he could be pushed for snaps down the stretch by 4th round rookie Jehu Chesson, though it’s unlikely he’d really be an upgrade.
+Last year’s 4th round pick, DeMarcus Robinson, could also be in the mix for snaps in a thin receiving corps.

 The Chiefs were actually led in yards per catch last season by running back Spencer Ware (13.5 yards per catch) and tight end Travis Kelce (13.2 yards per catch).
 Kelce is their best all-around receiver and one of the best tight ends in the league.
 A 2013 3rd round pick, Kelce didn’t play a snap as a rookie in 2013 because of knee problems, but has improved his receiving total in 3 straight seasons, culminating with his first 1000+ yard season in 2016 (85/1125/4).
 He has finished in the top-4 among tight ends on Pro Football Focus in 2 of those 3 seasons, including a #1 finish last season.
 Most importantly, he’s played in 48 of 48 possible games.
 Also a strong run blocker at 6-5 260, Kelce is one of the best all-around tight ends in the game and should have another strong season.